tim-janik/rapicorn/docs/mans/rapidrun.1.md

 # DESCRIPTION

-**Rapidrun** is a utility to test Rapicorn UI dialog definitions.
+**Rapidrun** is a utility to display and operate Rapicorn UI dialogs.
-This tool will read the GUI description file listed on the command line, look for a dialog named 'test-dialog' and show it.
+This tool will read the GUI description file listed on the command line, look for a dialog window and show it.

 # OPTIONS